Creating a Function

 );

-Now, we can list our Function Sources to verify it was created:
+Now you can list your function sources to verify it was created:

 my_db.public/my_store# LIST FUNCTION_SOURCES;